fkadibs/HeadCannon/README.md

 ## Getting Started

-1. Set up a public server with a static ip
+1. Set up a public server with a static IP
-2. Add two DNS records to yourdomain.com:
+2. Add two subdomain DNS records to yourdomain.com:
-    * `ns1` - an A record pointing to your static server ip
+    * `ns1` - an A record pointing to your static server IP
-    * `pwn` - an NS record pointing to `ns1.yourdomain.com`
+    * `pwn` - an NS record pointing to `ns1.yourdomain.com`.
+You can name this anything.
-3. SSH at root into your public server monitor DNS with `tcpdump -n port 53`
+3. SSH as root into your public server monitor DNS queries with `tcpdump port 53`
 4. In a separate terminal, test your setup with `dig +short ns1.yourdomain.com` and `dig +short test.pwn.yourdomain.com`
+5. The first `dig` should show the IP of your public server.
+The second `dig` should timeout but if you see the DNS query in your `tcpdump`, you are ready for testing.

 ## Usage